Vassilios S Avlonitis

 Consultant cardiac (heart) surgeon

 Vassilios Avlonitis has been a consultant at Guy's and St Thomas' NHS Foundation Trust since 2013.

 He has been the patient safety lead for heart surgery since 2016.

 He has been the clinical service lead for heart surgery since 2018.

 From 2001 to 2005 he was a researcher in lung transplantation at Newcastle University and attracted over half a million pounds through research grants.

 After this he became a specialist registrar in cardiothoracic surgery and trained as a cardiac surgeon in Plymouth and Bristol.

-In 2011-12, he worked as a senior fellow in cardiac surgery at Mount Sinai Medical Centre, New York, USA, where he trained in mitral repair and aortic root surgery.
-After returning from the United States, he was employed as a locum consultant cardiac surgeon at the Bristol Heart Institute between 2012-2013.
+In 2011, he worked as a senior fellow in heart surgery at Mount Sinai Medical Centre, New York, USA, where he trained in mitral repair and aortic root surgery.
+After returning from the United States, he was a locum consultant heart surgeon at the Bristol Heart Institute.